-This course is designed to teach basic piano skills to the music major with no piano experience and/or the non-music major.
-It includes the basics of music reading, keyboard knowledge, piano techniques and basic musicianship.
-Second semester continues with basic skills and increases sight-reading.
+This course is designed to teach basic piano skills to the student with no piano experience.
+It includes the basics of music reading/notation, keyboard knowledge, piano techniques and basic musicianship using a variety of styles and repertoire.
 Repeatable once for credit.